 Circumstances outside our control could also pose a threat to our intellectual property rights.
 For example, patent, trademark, copyright, trade secret and other intellectual property protection may not be available to us in every country in which our solutions are available.
 In addition, the laws of some foreign countries may not be as protective of intellectual property rights as those in the United States, and mechanisms for enforcement of intellectual property rights may be inadequate.
 As we expand, our international activities, our exposure to unauthorized copying and use of our solutions and platform capabilities and proprietary information will likely increase.
 Moreover, policing unauthorized use of our technologies, trade secrets, and intellectual property may be difficult, expensive, and time-consuming, particularly in foreign countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
 Changes in the law or adverse court rulings may also negatively affect our ability to prevent others from using our technology.

 We enter into confidentiality and invention assignment agreements with our employees and consultants and enter into confidentiality agreements with other third parties with whom we share our confidential information, including suppliers and other partners.
 However, we cannot guarantee that we have entered into such agreements with every party that has or may have had access to our proprietary information, know-how and trade secrets.
 These agreements may not effectively grant all necessary rights to any inventions that may have been developed by the employees or consultants party thereto.
-Moreover, no assurance can be given that these agreements will be effective in controlling access to, distribution, use, misuse, misappropriation, reverse engineering or disclosure of our proprietary information, know-how, trade secrets and our confidential information or provide an adequate remedy in the event of unauthorized use of our proprietary information, know-how or trade secrets or unauthorized access, use or disclosure of our confidential information.
+Moreover, no assurance can be given that these agreements will be effective in controlling access to, distribution, use, misuper privation, reverse engineering or disclosure of our proprietary information, know-how or trade secrets and our confidential information.
 Some of the provisions of our agreements that protect us against unauthorized use, copying, transfer, and disclosure of our platform, may be unenforceable under the laws of certain jurisdictions and foreign countries.
 Further, these agreements may not prevent our competitors from independently developing technologies that are substantially equivalent or superior to our solutions and platform capabilities.
-Unauthorized parties may also attempt to copy or obtain and use our technology to develop applications with the same functionality as our solutions.
-Additionally, these agreements may be breached, and we may not have adequate remedies for any such breach.
+Unauthorized may also attempt to copy or obtain and use our technology to develop applications with the same functionality as our solutions.
+Additionally, these agreements may be may also attempt to copy or obtain and use our remedies for any such breach.
 Any unauthorized disclosure or use of our trade secrets or other confidential proprietary information could make it more expensive to do business, thereby harming our operating results.